 Google Talk is a great tool for instant communication, but one thing it lacks is chat rooms.
 Chat rooms are a great way for a group of friends or colleagues to chat together online, but unfortunately, Google Talk lacks support for chat rooms.
 Partychapp is a chat bot that takes care of this problem, and creates a pseudo chatroom for you and your friends.

 Partychapp is a bot that relays a conversation to all of those that are connected to it.
 In addition to relaying the chat to all of your friends, it has some fun features built into it as well.
 There are two ways to set up your own Google Talk chat room with Partychapp.

 Set Up a Chatroom with Your Web Browser

-You can set up a chatroom directly from your browser if you log into Partychapp with your Google Account.
+You can set up a chatroom directly from your browser if you.
 Once you log in with your account, you’ll be taken back to the Partychapp web page, but you’ll see a button that says Create a new room.
 Click on the button, and you’ll get a simple form to create your new chat room.